steebchen/prisma-client-go/docs/reference/08-relations.md

 ## Next steps

-If the go client shouldn't support for a query you need to do, read how you can use [raw sql queries](./09-raw.md).
+If the Go client shouldn't support for a query you need to do, read how you can use [raw SQL queries](./09-raw.md).